Research Methodology & Findings

 • No 15+ month bleed-then-recovery pattern

 The methodology explicitly treats self-gating (strategy skips days via filter) as protective, not a limitation.
-B65-A fires ~11–12 times per year; the remaining ~240 trading days are skipped by design.
+B49-A fires approximately 38 times per year (77 trades over 2 years); the remaining days are skipped by design.
+B28-D fires ~65 times per year (131 trades over 2 years) with the same filter.

 Principle 7 — Capital efficiency trumps raw profit factor